MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

 .. [#validationscope]
     The author has it on good authority that a rigorous validation specification is beyond the scope of the PDF standard itself.
+.. [#disclaimer]
+    This obviously also applies to pyHanko itself; be aware that pyHanko's :doc:`license </license>` doesn't make any fitness-for-purpose guarantees, so making sure you know what you're running is 100% your own responsibility.
+.. [#nnserial]
+    The certificate's serial number is in fact equal to the holder's national registry number.